Edlin: Usage

-The currently selected line has a *.
+The currently selected line has an *.
 To replace the contents of any line, the line number is entered and any text entered replaces the original.
 While editing a line pressing Ctrl-C cancels any changes.
 The * marker remains on that line.

 Entering I (optionally preceded with a line number) inserts one or more lines before the * line or the line given.
 When finished entering lines, Ctrl-C returns to the edlin command prompt.